Om Shanti Om: Release

+Theatrical

+Screening and statics

 Om Shanti Om created a record of sorts by going in for an unheard of 2000 prints (worldwide) release.
 This was the highest number of prints (including digital) for any Indian movie at the time of its release.

+Pre-sale records

 Om Shanti Om set another record for registered pre-advance booking of 18,000 tickets in a chain of theatres in Delhi a few days before the advance booking was to start.
 A special screening was conducted for Bollywood actors.
 Red Chillies Entertainment had reportedly sold the world rights for the film to Eros International for an amount between Rs.
 720–750 million.
 Baba Films, a production and distribution company, had offered a record Rs.
 110 million for the rights to the Mumbai Circuit, surpassing the highest amount ever paid for the territory.
 As a marketing strategy, Amul advertised Shah Rukh.

-Nina Davuluri's talent for Miss America 2014 was a Hindi Film fusion dance choreographed by Nakul Dev Mahajan and performed to Dhoom Taana.
-It was the first time Hindi Film ever appeared on the Miss America stage and Davuluri is the first Indian American to win the competition.
-Om Shanti Om was remade into a Japanese musical titled Oomu Shanti Oumu.
-A book, titled The Making of Om Shanti Om written by Mushtaq Sheikh, was released after the release of the film.
-The book gives an insight into the production and happenings behind the camera of the film.